Chartered Educational Assessor (CEA)

 What is Chartered Educational Assessor (CEA) Status?

-The role of the CEA is to quality assure the assessment processes that a school, college or training centre use.
-This could be in a single school or college, across a federation of institutions, within a workplace, across a consortium or local authority.
+The role of the CEA is to quality assure the assessment processes that an awarding body, school, college, university or training centre use.
+This could for example be in a single school or college, across a federation of institutions, within a workplace, across a consortium or local authority.

 Our CEA training programme supports the knowledge, skills and understanding of professionals engaged in assessment across multiple disciplines or subject contexts.

-It aims to ensure that all those engaged in assessment processes have a secure understanding of what is involved.
-This means looking at the policies and procedures that are in place and how the strategy for assessment is delivered.
+It aims to provide public assurance that all those engaged in assessment processes have a secure understanding of what is involved in high-quality assessment.
+This means looking at the policies and procedures and underlying processes that are in place and how the strategy for assessment is delivered in practice.
 Our CEA programme offers support in designing and developing effective assessments that are reliable, valid, fit for purpose, transparent and fair.

-The CEA also looks to improve the way that assessments are conducted.
-This involves developing effective assignments to fulfil assessment objectives as well as arriving at consistent and accurate marking, using appropriate standardisation and moderation procedures.
-It also includes processes involved in archiving assessment information from the outcomes of these assessments.
+The CEA also looks to improve the way that assessments are conducted and used.
+This involves developing effective assignments to fulfil assessment objectives as well as arriving at consistent and accurate assessment, using appropriate standardisation and moderation procedures and clear and transparent reporting of outcomes.
+It also includes processes involved in validating and archiving assessment information from the outcomes of these assessments.

 Chartered Educational Assessor benefits

-- Independent accreditation of educational assessment-related skill & knowledge
+- Gain Independent accreditation of educational assessment-related skill & knowledge

-- Quality assurance of your educational assessment policy & practice
+- Quality assure your educational assessment policy & practice.

-During the training you will be expected to quality assure the assessment processes that take place in your school, college or place of work.
-You will act both as a facilitator of change within the institution, as well as validating the change process.
+During the training you will be expected to quality assure the assessment processes that take place in your school, college, department, university or place of work.
+You will act both as a facilitator of change within the institution, as well as challenging and validating the change process.
 You will also be expected to complete a portfolio outlining your activities.

 Successful applicants will have experience in, or the potential to undertake: